isaacnmm/pestpolicy-hugo2XX/content/posts/best-deck-stain-sprayer/index.md

 With this paint station, you are guaranteed heavier coatings without the hassles of overspray, thanks to integrating a TrueAirless Spray Tip.
 The adjustable pressure control and SoftSpray feature offer improved control for different paints, including milk paint, chalk-chalk-paint-for-kitchen-cabinets/), and latex.
 The PushPrime feature allows you to start-up the sprayer faster and reliably.

 The flexible suction eliminates regular refills' hassles by enabling you to spray directly from a five gal.
 Container.
 Cleaning up after is now more comfortable with integrating a power flush adapter, which allows you to connect the sprayer to a hose.
+Pros:
-Pros: - Clog resistant spray tip - Adjustable pressure feature - Unmatched mobility feature
+- Clog resistant spray tip
+- Adjustable pressure feature
+- Unmatched mobility feature

+Cons:
-Cons: - Relatively expensive
+- Relatively expensive

-> See Also: > Rustoleum Rust Reformer

 ###  [4.
 Earlex Spray Station HV5500 HVLP Sprayer](https://www.amazon.com/dp/B004RGOKR2/?tag=p-policy-20)